-The healthcare industry aims to improve therapeutic outcomes and quality of life while effectively reducing the risk of harm to patients.
-Medical errors thwart these goals.
 Despite the efforts of healthcare providers, medical error rates in communities, hospitals and homes remain high.
+Patients and families pay for errors through disability and death.
 Preventable medical errors not only affect patients, family members and healthcare providers but also contribute to soaring healthcare costs.
-Some estimate the annual cost of injuries related to medical errors at billions of dollars.
-The goal of this continuing education program is to explore approaches to prevent medical errors that are both system-based and human performance-based and to describe The Joint Commission National Patient Safety Goals as they pertain to medical errors in hospitals.
+This activity will explore approaches to prevent medical errors that are both system-based and human performance-based, and describe The Joint Commission National Patient Safety Goals as they pertain to medical errors in hospitals.

-The goal of this preventing medical errors continuing education program is to explore approaches to prevent medical errors that are both system-based and human performance-based and describe The Joint Commission National Patient Safety Goals as they pertain to medical errors in hospitals.
-After studying the information presented here, you will be able to —
+The goal of this preventing medical errors continuing education activity is to explore approaches to prevent medical errors that are both system-based and human performance-based and describe The Joint Commission National Patient Safety Goals as they pertain to medical errors in hospitals.
+After studying the information presented here, you will be able to:

-- Describe the impact of medical errors on healthcare providers.
+- Describe the affect of medical errors on healthcare providers

 This activity is provided by The Texas Board of Physical Therapy Examiners Accredited Provider #GED012010TPTA2012004 for 1/1/2010 to 1/31/2013 and #1601004 for 02/01/13 to 01/31/16 and meets continuing competence requirements for physical therapist and physical therapist assistant licensure renewal in Texas.
 The assignment of Texas PT CCUs does not imply endorsement of specific course content, products, or clinical procedures by TPTA or TBPTE.